Underactive thyroid (hypothyroidism) is when your thyroid gland doesn’t make enough thyroid hormone.

 |Common initial symptoms||Later symptoms if underactive thyroid is untreated|

-If you are pregnant and have these symptoms, see your GP or doctor.
+If you are pregnant and think you might have an underactive thyroid, see your healthcare provider.
 If an underactive thyroid is left untreated, it can cause problems such as pre-eclampsia and premature labour.

-See your GP or doctor for a proper diagnosis if you have any of the symptoms of an underactive thyroid.
+See your healthcare provider for a diagnosis if you have any of the symptoms of an underactive thyroid.
 They will do the following:

 - any family history of thyroid problems